Biography

 In April 2011 I did another session like the one from the year before with my pals from Insomnia Isterica.
 This one was finally released as a net-release a bit over three years after recording it, in April 2014.

-After this my motivation for TPNP was completely gone once again.
+After this recording session my motivation for TPNP was completely gone once again.
 My studies got more and more time-demanding and it was getting harder and harder to find the time to record drums, so recording noisecore wasn't the first priority in my head.
-I was considering stopping the project, but I had the idea to do a third pop-singer tribute since a long time already and when someone told me it would be a pity if TPNP would stop, I suddenly really felt like doing this release after all.
+I was considering stopping the project, but I had the idea to do a third pop-singer tribute for a long time already and when someone told me it would be a pity if TPNP would stop, I suddenly really felt like doing this release after all.
 "Man!
 I feel like Noise! - a noisecore tribute to Shania Twain" was then recorded in June 2012 and this was the last TPNP recording.

 Until June 2014 :-) After a long period of no motivation (yeah yeah, once again...), I felt like doing something else with TPNP again.
 "The People's Tape" is a tribute to the DIY-underground and the first TPNP-release on tape (finally...).
-In my opinion, it's one of the best, if not the best release in the project's discography so far.
+In my opinion, it's one of the best, if not the best release in the project's discography overall.

 Cheers & beers people!